 - Sit on the ground on a mat with your legs stretched ahead of you, your spine erect.

-- Bend your right leg at the knee, placing that leg onto your left thigh so that the soles of your feet point up and your heel is as close to your abdomen as you can manage.
+- Bend your right leg at the knee, placing that leg onto your left thigh so that

 - Bend your left leg at the knee, bringing it onto your right thigh in the same manner.